Purple Haze: Lyrics and interpretation

 In interviews, Hendrix usually gave different answers about the development of the song's lyrics.
 Biographer Harry Shapiro points out that "Purple Haze" is most likely "a pot-pourri of ideas" which Hendrix developed over time.
 As a fan of science fiction, he frequently incorporated its imagery in his songwriting.
 Hendrix read Night of Light, a 1966 novel by Philip José Farmer, that expanded on a short story published in 1957.
 In the story set on a distant planet, sunspots produce a "purplish haze" which has a disorienting effect on the inhabitants.
-An early handwritten draft by Hendrix, titled "Purple Haze – Jesus Saves", uses dream-like imagery where the sense of direction and time is distorted.
+The phrase “purple haze” also appears in Ayn Rand’s 1943 novel The Fountainhead (Part 2, Chapter 14), and even earlier in Charles Dickens’s 1861 novel Great Expectations (Chapter 54), although it is unknown whether Hendrix had read these and was influenced by them.
+An early handwritten draft of the song by Hendrix, titled "Purple Haze – Jesus Saves", uses dream-like imagery where the sense of direction and time is distorted.
 In an interview on January 28, 1967, before the song was completed, Hendrix was asked how he wrote songs; he responded, "I dream a lot and I put my dreams down as songs.
 I wrote one called 'First Look Around the Corner' and another called 'The Purple Haze,' which was about a dream I had that I was walking under the sea."
 He later expressed frustration that he was unable to more fully develop his ideas for the song:

 So far, only a crumpled single sheet of ruled yellow tablet paper is on exhibit at the Rock and Roll Hall of Fame and does not include any of the lyrics used in the Experience song.
 Chandler admitted that in the early stages, he helped Hendrix shape the songs and lyrics to radio single length.
 Biographer Keith Shadwick comments that although much of the complexity may have been sacrificed, it resulted in verses that are "simple, focused and striking".

 After its release, Hendrix offered another explanation: "He [the song's protagonist] likes this girl so much, that he doesn't know what [state] he's in, ya know.
 A sort of daze, I suppose.
 That's what the song is all about."
 This draws on an experience Hendrix had while still in New York, where he felt that a girl was attempting to use voodoo to trap him and he became ill.
 Shapiro believes that this is reflected in most of the first two verses: